KauzClay/docs-tap/supply-chain/reference/workload-cli/tanzu_workload_logs.hbs.md

 # tanzu workload logs

-Watch workload-related logs
+This topic gives you command-specific information for the Tanzu Supply Chain CLI.

 ## Synopsis

+Watch workload-related logs.
 Stream logs for a workload until canceled.
 To cancel, press Ctrl+C in the shell or stop the process.
 As new workload pods start, the logs appear.
 To see historical logs, use `--since`.

 ```console
 tanzu workload logs <NAME> [flags]